Skip to main content

 Breastfeeding your baby reduces the risk of SIDS.

-If you do use a dummy, do not start until breastfeeding is well established.
+If you're breastfeeding, do not use a dummy until feeding is well established.
 This is usually when your baby is around 1 month old.

-Stop giving them the dummy when they're between 6 and 12 months old.
+Stop giving them a dummy when they're between 6 and 12 months old.

 Get medical help quickly if your baby is unwell